We’ve edited over fifteen million product images at Pixelz, and the statistics are pretty clear:

 There are plenty of great reasons to shoot on a pure white background and remove it in post-production.

-- Colors are true
+Colours are true

-- File size is minimized
+File size is minimised

 It’s also boring.